 How does the PHEV technology work?

 The P400e Plug-In Hybrid (PHEV) engine uses the combination of an advanced 2.0 litre 300hp Ingenium petrol engine and a high capacity 85kW electric motor.
-In ‘Parallel Hybrid Mode’ the two engines work in unison to not only deliver a combined output of 404hp, but also a consumption of to 101mpg and CO2 emissions from 64g/km*.
+In ‘Parallel Hybrid Mode’ the two engines work in unison to not only deliver a combined output of 404hp, but also a consumption of up to 101mpg and CO2 emissions from 64g/km*.
 The electric motor can also be used by itself in Electric Vehicle (EV) mode.
 A large 13kWh battery means an all-electric range of up to 31 zero-emission miles* is possible from a full charge.

 How Parallel Hybrid Mode works: